Cellular Energy

 Chloroplas

-Chloroplast : An organelle found in plant cells and other eukaryotic organisms that conduct photosynthesis, which captures light energy and converts it into chemical energy.
+chloroplasts : Organelles found in plant cells and other photosynthetic organisms responsible for capturing light energy and converting it into chemical energy through photosynthesis.

 t